gtshinde/Tata_Group_Simulation_Project/README.md

 The goal is to provide actionable insights to the CEO and CMO, enabling data-driven strategies for revenue growth, market expansion, and operational efficiency.

 ## Executive Summary
 A comprehensive analysis was conducted on 541k+ purchase transactions, addressing data quality issues like missing values, negative quantities, and pricing errors to create a reliable dataset of 540k records.
-Key findings revealed that 50% of transactions were from guest accounts, contributing 16% of total revenue, signaling an opportunity to convert one-time buyers into loyal customers.
+Key findings revealed that around 50% of transactions were from guest accounts, contributing 16% of total revenue, signaling an opportunity to convert one-time buyers into loyal customers.
 Q4 was the strongest-performing quarter, with November leading in revenue ($1.5M).
 Six countries, with the Netherlands, Ireland, and Germany being the top contributors, generated 95% of total sales.
 Seasonal trends and regional sales were visualized in an interactive Power BI dashboard, identifying peak sales periods and high-demand products.
 These insights highlight opportunities for strategic customer retention, market-specific growth strategies, and optimized resource allocation during high-demand periods.

 ## Dashboard Snapshots